vincentbernat/network-lab/lab-l3-hyperv/README.md

 The current iteration uses multiple routing tables and "ip rules".
 The scalability issues are avoided by specifying "ip rules" for private traffic (there should be less of them), local traffic and have a catch all for what we assume to be public traffic.
+This only works with 3.15+ kernels.
+Before that, the kernel was checking the reachability of the next hop with iif equal to 0 and therefore didn't match any rule.
+This was changed in commit 6a662719c9868b3d6c7d26b3a085f0cd3cc15e64.